ultimatecoder/ultimatecoder.github.io/_posts/2017-11-14-django-girls-bangalore-2017.md

 done by my team.
 They were able to demonstrate what they did to the world.
 I was more joyful than them for such achievement.

 The closing ceremony turned amusing event for us.
-10 copies of [Two scopes of Django](https://www.twoscoopspress.com) book were distributed to the participants chosen by random draw strategy.
+10 copies of [Two scoops of Django](https://www.twoscoopspress.com) book were distributed to the participants chosen by random draw strategy.
 I solemnly thank the authors of the book and [Pothi.com](https://pothi.com/) for gifting such a nice reference.
 Participants shared their experiences of the day.
 Mentors pinpointed helpful resources to look after.
-They insisted girls to not satisfy at such point and open their wings by developing websites using skills they learned.
+They insisted girls would not stop at this point and open their wings by developing websites using skills they learned.
 T-shirts, stickers and badges were distributed as event swags.

 You can find the list of all [Django Girls][django_girls] chapters [here](https://djangogirls.org/events/map/).
-Djangonauts are shouted to become a mentor for [Django Girls][django_girls] events in your town.
-If you are not finding any in your town, I encourage you to take the responsibility and organize one for your town.
+Djangonauts are encouraged to become a mentor for [Django Girls][django_girls] events in your town.
+If can't finding any in your town, I encourage you to take the responsibility and organize one for your town.
 If you are already a part of [Django Girls][django_girls] community, Why are you not sharing your experience with